esscorp/s3-fine-uploader/README.md

 }
 ```

+Note that you will need to change the SID and bucket name.

-Create a dedicated user account and attached the user to `CustomFineUploader` policy.
+Create a dedicated AWS IAM User account and attach the `CustomFineUploader` policy to the user.

-If you are not using FineUploader than you can use IAM server roles to mange your AWS credentials.
+If you are not using FineUploader than you can use IAM Server Roles to mange your AWS credentials.
 The `aws-sdk` node module gets it's credentials from:
 - ** Production:** from IAM service roles.
 Please read the AWS documentation on AWS IAM Roles.
 - ** Development: from `~/.aws/credentials` file.
 Please read the AWS documention on local AWS Credentials.

 ## AWS S3 Bucket Setup

-Create a new bucket with:
+For AWS S3 buckets which you want to support direct uploads to create a new bucket with:
 - Default Properties (eg all disabled).
 - Default Permissions -> Access Control List.
 - Default Permissions -> Bucket Policy (eg empty).